SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

-Some brands offer recycling programs, like Knickey and Patagonia.
+Some brands offer recycling programs, like Knickey and Mate The Label.
 You can also purchase a Terracycle box to send in your items to be broken down and reused.
 Terracycle’s program, while effective, can be pricey for an individual, so you could go in for a box with some friends or find one of their partners.

 6. Donate strategically.

 If people don’t outright throw clothes away, donation is often the popular way to get rid of unwanted clothes.
 But donating to thrift stores is not a fail-proof method to ensure your clothes get a good second life.